DavidMovas/Movies-Reviews/README.md

 |
 [YAML](docs/swagger.yaml)

-Also if you want to use Swagger UI please go next route:
+Also, if you want to use Swagger UI please go next route:
 `http://example-host/swagger/index.html`

 ------------------------------------------------------------------------------------------------